AlexGeControl/Full-Stacker--05-flask-data-modeling/README.md

 ## SQL

-### Use SQL Syntax to Select Records from a Database.
+### Use SQL Syntax to Select Records from a Database

 Here one query from artist view is used as example for **SELECT**.
 The queries used for artist views are inside <a href="workspace/fyyur/application/artist/views.py">here</a>
 ```python